ZacCarman/Software-Quality-Project/README.md

 ### backwards_list_2
 This function will take an array and reverse their order.
 It is different from reverseArray because rather then reading the array backwards into a new array, it keeps the same array and swaps mirrored indexes across the middle.
 This upgrade effectvily halves the time and space required to execute the code.
-Testting:
+Testing:
 Similar to the previous 2 sorts.
-It has an original array and the same array backwards.
+It has an original array, and the same array backwards.
 The function is called to reverse one of them.
 Then we compare the 2 arrays.
 If they are the same the test passes.

 ## Scott
+### MergeSort
+Testing:

+### BinarySearch
+Testing:

+### RollMultiDie
+Testing: